-At the centre of our planet, heating this mantle is the Earth's core.
-It is known that the core has a solid inner core and a liquid outer core, but a lot of other information is unknown to us.
-Seismic data has shown that the core shows sideways motion, with one side melting will the other crystallises.
-It is not known why, although it has been suggested that it may be due to a large impact such as an asteroid.
-Seismic data also shows that there may be variations in structures of iron within the core.
-The extreme conditions in the core make it difficult to recreate it experimentally, in order to study the behaviour of components in the core.
-Determining all the constituents and the arrangement of atoms within the material in the core remains a struggle for scientists.
-Establishing the structure of the core is important as its dynamics are key to many other processes here on Earth.
-For example Earth's internal heat is radiated out from the core, through the mantle in process as mentioned that is also not fully understood.The core is key in making the Earth the way it is, convection of metals in the outer core are responsible for providing Earth with its magnetic field.
+At the centre of our planet, heating this mantle, is the Earth's core.
+It is known that the core has a solid inner core and a liquid outer core, but a lot of other information is unknown.
+Seismic data has shown that the core shows sideways motion, with one side melting while the other crystallises.
+Scientists haven't been able to explain why this may be, although it may be due to a large impact such as an asteroid.
+Seismic data also shows that there may be variations in the structures of iron within the core.
+The extreme conditions here make it difficult to recreate experimentally, so studying core behaviour and the structure of its material remains speculative.Nevertheless, establishing the structure of the core remains important: its dynamics are key to many other processes here on Earth.
+For example, Earth's internal heat is radiated out from the core through the mantle, and convection in the outer core is responsible for the Earth's magnetic field.

 The Earth's youth

-The Earth's history is full of mysteries, and we're not even sure where all the material that we now think of as the Earth came from.
+We're not even sure where all the material that we now think of as the Earth came from.
 The vast majority of the Earth's surface – 70% – is covered with water.
-But where did this water come from?
-A large quantity of this water would have come from the early formation of the planet – but probably not all of it.
+But how did it get there?
+A large quantity turned up during the early formation of the planet – but probably not all of it.
 Where exactly all the water comes from and how the amount of water on the Earth has varied in the past is still not clear.

 why don’t all references have links?

-Tarduno, J., A., et al., (2015) A Hadean to Paleoarchean geodynamo recorded by single zircon crystals Science 349 (6247):521-524 DOI: 10.1126/science.aaa9114
+Tarduno, J., A., et al., (2015).
+A Hadean to Paleoarchean geodynamo recorded by single zircon crystals.
+Science 349 (6247):521-524. doi: 10.1126/science.aaa9114.

-Zhang, P., Cohen, R., E., and Haule, K., (2015) Effects of electron correlations on transport properties of iron at Earth’s core conditions Nature 517:605-607 DOI: 10.1038/nature14090
+Zhang, P., Cohen, R., E., and Haule, K., (2015).
+Effects of electron correlations on transport properties of iron at Earth’s core conditions.
+Nature 517:605-607. doi: 10.1038/nature14090.

-Gomi, H., et al., (2013) The high conductivity of iron and thermal evolution of the Earth’s core Physics of the Earth and Planetary Interiors 224:88-103 DOI: 10.1016/j.pepi.2013.07.010
+Gomi, H., et al., (2013).
+The high conductivity of iron and thermal evolution of the Earth’s core.
+Physics of the Earth and Planetary Interiors, 224:88-103. doi: 10.1016/j.pepi.2013.07.010.

-Mandt, K.E., et al., (2014) Protosolar Ammonia as the Unique Source of Titan's nitrogen.
-The Astrophysical Journal Letters 788:L24 DOI: 10.1088/2041-8205/788/2/L24
+Mandt, K.E., et al., (2014).
+Protosolar Ammonia as the Unique Source of Titan's nitrogen.
+The Astrophysical Journal Letters, 788:L24. doi: 10.1088/2041-8205/788/2/L24.